Extractables Analysis Laboratory according to USP 1663

 Did you know?

-FILAB laboratory is COFRAC ISO 17025 accredited on the following scope, since 2015: Analysis and determination of elemental impurities and minerals including heavy metals by ICP-AES and ICP-MS in cosmetic and pharmaceutical products according to European Pharmacopoeia 2.4.20 and USP 233
+FILAB is COFRAC ISO 17025 accredited for the following scope, since 2015: Analysis and quantification of elemental and mineral impurities, including heavy metals, by ICP-AES and ICP-MS in cosmetic and pharmaceutical products according to European Pharmacopoeia 2.4.20 and USP 233

 The filab advantages